beamer-bridge/beamer/docs/source/whitepaper.rst

 returned by the `FillManager` contract on rollup B and there will always be only one valid `fill ID` to a fill of a requests.
 Enforcing a submission of an ID, certain attacks on honest challengers are prevented.
 Without this ID, an evildoer could claim an unfilled request and only fill it once its claim is challenged thus turning it into a rightful claim and gaining the challenger's stake.
-Currently the `fill ID` is defined as
+The `fill ID` is defined as

 ::

-    fill_id = hash(fill_block_number)
+    fill_id = hash(previous block)

-Upon submitting the claim with a certain `fill ID`, Charles can look for the block with the associated number and see whether a fill was correctly made by Bob.
+When seeing a claim with a certain `fill ID`, observers can verify if a fill with corresponding ID has been made.
+If they know of no fill with this fill ID, they are guaranteed the claim is wrongful, as long as the claimer did not guess the hash of a block in the future correctly.

 Any claim with a different `fill ID` than the generated value upon filling the request is considered to be a false claim.

-Ideally, the `fill ID` is chosen in a way that it cannot be generated in the future.
-With the current definition, this is not entirely the case and it is subject to being improved in the future.

 Challenging false claims
 ++++++++++++++++++++++++

 We saw that if Bob filled Alice's claim, he will always be able to prove correctness of the fill in order to withdraw its due from the `request manager` contract.
 However, if Charles falsely claims and withdraws rewards from the contract, there will be no funds left for Bob.
-In order to prevent that, Bob also needs to challenge Charles' false claim.
+In order to prevent that, Bob also needs to challenge Charles' false claims.

 As we saw in the previous part, Bob can use the `fill ID` provided by Charles during his claim to find out if the claim is rightful or not.
 Upon seeing that it is not, Bob can challenge Charles' claim.
 The process will be the same as described